macbookandrew/wp-youtube-live/readme.txt

 Estimated quota usage:

-- If the page containing the shortcode is open in a browser 24/7, it should cost 288,000 quota units per day, regardless of how many visitors (due to the plugin’s caching mechanism).
+- If the transient timeout is set to 900 seconds and the page containing the shortcode is open in a browser 24/7, it should cost 9,600 quota units per day, regardless of how many visitors (due to the plugin’s caching mechanism).
 - If fallback behavior is set to “scheduled live videos” or “last completed live video,” it should cost an additional 100 quota units when the next-scheduled video begins (or every 5 minutes if no videos are scheduled).
 - If fallback behavior is set to “specified playlist,” it should cost an additional 1 quota unit per page load plus 2 quota units per video in the playlist.
 - If fallback behavior is set to “specified playlist” or “specified video,” it should cost an additional 3 quota unit per page load.

 These are estimates; your usage may vary.
+To see your actual quota usage in real time, visit the [API Usage page](https://console.developers.google.com/apis/api/youtube/usage).

-The YouTube quota limit is pretty generous: as of September 26, 2017, it allows 1 million API requests per day, 300,000 API requests per 100 seconds per user, and 3 million API requests per 100 seconds.
+The YouTube quota limit has been tightened down in recent years: as of April 14, 2020, it allows a max of 10 thousand quota units per day.
+However, you can [request a quota increase here](https://support.google.com/youtube/contact/yt_api_form).

 == Screenshots ==